News

 Translations: NL

-Today while working on a house I see that one of our men has placed old tennis balls around the feet of his ladder.
-To protect the newly placed screed floor, he says.
-Attention to detail.
+While working on a house today, I noticed that one of our team members had strategically placed old tennis balls around the feet of his ladder.
+His purpose?
+To safeguard the newly laid screed floor.
+This small but thoughtful gesture exemplifies the importance of paying attention to detail in construction projects.

 Terrace in Lithuania